WICG/pwa-url-handler/explainer.md

 If an associated site is overtaken by a malicious actor, it is possible for users to be exposed to malicious content through the PWA handling those URLs.
 To mitigate this risk, the browser may want to suppress the PWA launch or get user confirmation using a security mechanism which detects risky URLs.

-Conforming browsers may want to limit the maximum allowed number of `url_handlers` entries to N and the numbers of `paths` and `exclude_paths` each to M. This will limit the amount of work the manifest parser does and further limit the risk of URL hijacking.
+Conforming browsers may want to limit the maximum allowed number of `handle_urls` entries to N and the numbers of allowed and disallowed paths (in `web-app-origin-association` or equivalent) each to M. This will limit the amount of work the manifest parser does and further limit the risk of URL hijacking.

 URL handler registrations should only be performed for installed PWAs as users expect installed applications to be more deeply integrated with the OS.
-Furthermore, conforming browsers should not register PWAs as URL handlers for any URL without an explicit user confirmation.
+Furthermore, conforming browsers should not activate PWAs as URL handlers for any URL without an explicit user confirmation.

 ## Privacy Considerations